Chapter 5

 5.1 Introduction

 This chapter introduces clause (IP) layers.
 Section 5.2 has rules for building clause structure.
-Section 5.3 is concerned with matrix interrogative clauses where the subject is not under question.
+Section 5.3 looks at matrix interrogative clauses where the subject is not under question.
 Section 5.4 sees an expansion of potential for clause structure with catenative verbs.
 Section 5.5 adds rules to join up clause content for statement word order.
-Section 5.6 looks at ripple effects in the clause caused by existential there.
+Section 5.6 covers ripple effects in the clause that existential there starts.

 5.2 Clause structure

-The eight rules of (5.1) are all non-recursive.
-They each have something to say about the clause subject.
-For rule 2, with the Type parameter for the clause set to imperative_clause, there can be no subject.
-The other rules need to either:
+The rules of (5.1), all of which are non-recursive, each have something to say about the clause subject.
+For [rule 2], with the clause Type set to imperative_clause, there can be no subject.
+The other rules need to:

-Rules finding subject content with a call of subject vary in regards to where the subject occurs in the word list and the value taken by the Type parameter of the clause, as follows:
+Rules 1 and 3–6 that find subject content with subject vary in regard to where the subject occurs in the word list and the value taken by the clause Type parameter, as follows:

 (5.1)